Self-Guided Walking Tour in Aosta

 5. 5

-Regional Archaeological Museum in Aosta, stop 5 on the self-guided walking tour
+Regional Archaeological Museum (Museo archeologico regionale della Valle d'Aosta), stop 5 on the self-guided walking tour

 A minute from the cathedral, the MAR sits on Piazza Roncas inside an old barracks, built directly over a Roman gate whose foundations you can see in the basement.
 This is where the Roman story ties together: coins, bronzes, glass, inscriptions and a scale model of Augusta Prætoria that makes the street grid you have been walking suddenly obvious.
 Entry is €7 and it is open daily 9:00 to 19:00.
 Allow forty-five minutes if you like context, less if you just want the highlights.
 If you only have time for one indoor stop on this loop, this is the most useful, because it explains everything else outside.
 From Piazza Roncas, walk a couple of minutes south toward the cathedral square again to reach the forum gallery entrance.